Lewis Pullman

+Pullman is also known for his supporting roles as Major Major Major Major on the Hulu satirical black comedy miniseries Catch-22 (2019) and Calvin Evans on the Apple TV historical drama miniseries Lessons in Chemistry (2023), the latter of which earned him nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie and the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries, and his lead role as Rhett Abbott on the Amazon Prime Video sci-fi neo-western series Outer Range (2022–2024).

+Early life

-Lewis James Pullman was born on January 29, 1993, in Los Angeles, California.
-He is the son of actor Bill Pullman and modern dancer Tamara Hurwitz.
+Pullman was born on January 29, 1993 to actor Bill Pullman and modern dancer Tamara Hurwitz.
 He has a sister, Maesa, who is a singer-songwriter, and a brother, Jack, who is a puppet-maker.
-His mother is of Norwegian and Jewish descent.
+His mother is of Russian and Jewish descent.

+He attended Wildwood School in Los Angeles for high school.
+In 2015, Pullman graduated from Warren Wilson College in Swannanoa, North Carolina, with a bachelor's degree in Social Work.
+Warren Wilson College has a large working farm on campus, and Pullman said he was "on the tractor division [in college].
+I figured if acting didn't work out I could be on the road crew, working the back hoe."

+Career

 Pullman plays the drums in the band Atta Boy alongside Eden Brolin, Freddy Reish, and Dashel Thompson.
 They released their first album, Out of Sorts, in 2012 as a "whimsical experiment."
-Their second album, Big Heart Manners, was released in 2020 after an eight-year hiatus.
+Their second album, Big Heart Manners, was released in 2020.

 Pullman began his acting career with several short films, starting with The Tutor in 2013.
 He had to split his time between living in Los Angeles and Montana.
-He said he was "on the tractor division [in college].
-I figured if acting didn't work out I could be on the road crew, working the back hoe."
-In 2015, he graduated from Warren Wilson College in Swannanoa, North Carolina, with a bachelor's degree in Social Work.
-That same year, he was asked by filmmakers Jonathan Dayton and Valerie Faris to audition for Highston, a television series from Sacha Baron Cohen and Amazon Studios.
+After graduating college in 2015, he was asked by filmmakers Jonathan Dayton and Valerie Faris to audition for Highston, a television series from Sacha Baron Cohen and Amazon Studios.
 In September 2015, his casting was confirmed and the series was given a six-episode order.
 The series starred Pullman in the lead role as a 19-year-old whose imaginary friends were real-life celebrities.
 The pilot episode, guest-starring Flea and Shaquille O'Neal, was well received by critics.
 In December 2017, however, Highston was canceled after only one episode.

 Pullman made his feature film acting debut in 2017 with The Ballad of Lefty Brown, a Western starring his father in the titular lead role.
 His additional roles in 2017 include the Arnold Schwarzenegger-led Aftermath, the British drama Lean on Pete, and the critically acclaimed film Battle of the Sexes, the latter also starring his father.